 As noted in the previous exercise, it is best practice to scale the data so that all the features have roughly the same range of values before using regularization.
 This is because the coefficients are all going to be subject to the same penalty in the cost function.
 If the range of values for a particular feature, such as LIMIT_BAL in our dataset, is much larger than other features, such as PAY_1, it may, in fact, be desirable to have a larger value for the coefficient of PAY_1 and a smaller value for that of LIMIT_BAL in order to put their effects on the same scale in the linear combination of features and coefficients that are used for model prediction.
 Normalizing all the features before using regularization avoids complications like this that arise simply from differences in scale.

 In fact, scaling your data may also be necessary, depending on which solver you are using.
-The different variations on the gradient descent process available in scikit-learn may or may not be able to effectively work with unscaled data.
+The different variations on the gradient descent process available in scikit-learn may or may not be able to work effectively with unscaled data.

 The Importance of Selecting the Right Solver